dhowe/dialogic/README.md

 _Interested in trying Dialogic in your game or voice-app?
-Send me a note at daniel @ rednoise-dot-org..._
+Send me a note at daniel-@-rednoise-dot-org..._

 # Dialogic :fish: